damianhakert/damianhakert.github.io/source/_posts/2014-09-22-gitlab-7-dot-3-released-with-performance-improvements.markdown

 ## Upgrade barometer

-When upgrading to 7.3 expect downtime since there has been an important update to the GitLab structure.
+When upgrading to 7.3 there will be more time needed for migrations since there has been an important update to the GitLab structure, more specifically git hooks.

+In addition to the hooks update there is a migration for the serialization of project services which loops through a lot of data.
+On installation with more than 10000 projects this migration alone took about 3 minutes.

 ** NOTE ** Users with large number of repositories (more than 1000) can expect prolonged downtime(up to 100 minutes depending on number or reporitories) if upgrading from versions <= 7.2.1 .
 For that reason, we advise first upgrading to version 7.2.2, see [this blogpost for detailed information](https://about.gitlab.com/2014/09/19/gitlab-7-dot-2-2-security-release/#hooks-migration-script)